SeanKilleen/seankilleen.github.io/_posts/2012-06-15-how-to-set-a-default-date-parameter-in-crystal-reports-field-notes.md

 I have a report that I'd like to be able to query the date range for.
 However, I'd also like to have a default value of "today" so that when I run it on a schedule, etc. it's just me passing in a different parameter, and not changing the actual record selection process.

 Crystal Reports doesn't have a default mechanism to do this.
-It appears to be pretty sought after in the Crystal community, but I haven't seen any solutions that would allow one to, say, use a variable like "currentdate" as the default for a date field.
+It appears to be pretty sought after in the Crystal community, but I haven't seen any solutions that would allow one to, say, use a variable like `currentdate` as the default for a date field.

 ## Solution